lunapark/documentation/docs/en/guide/plugins/deployment.md

 # Deployment

 :::warning
-Luna Park compilation is not yet ready for plugins.
-You can still use them during the development phase of your app, but the compilation will be available soon.
+Luna Park's compilation system does not yet support plugins.
+While you can use plugins during the development phase, full compilation support will be available soon.
 :::

 :::warning
-Non official plugins will be only available for build on the desktop version of Luna Park.
+Unofficial plugins will only be available for builds on the desktop version of Luna Park.
 :::

-## Restricted distribution
+## Restricted Distribution

-If you intend to restrict the distribution of your plugin, you can push it to github and use a service like https://pkg.pr.new/ to distribute it.
-People will have to paste the url of your plugin in the "Install from URL" input.
+If you wish to distribute your plugin privately, you can host it on GitHub and use a service like [pkg.pr.new](https://pkg.pr.new/).
+Users will need to manually enter your plugin's URL in the "Install from URL" field.

-## Public distribution
+## Public Distribution

-If you want your plugin to appear on the search page in Luna Park, you need to publish it on npm with the tags `luna-park` and `plugin`.
-It will be available for everyone to install.
+To make your plugin discoverable in Luna Park's search page, publish it to npm with the tags `luna-park` and `plugin`.
+This will make it available for public installation.